 While there were changes over time, common elements of Louis XIV architecture were:

 - Monumental Scale: Louis XIV set out to create some of the largest, most grand structures in the world for his time.
 This preference led to windows that extended all the way to the floor and operated as doors to balconies and porches.

 - Ornate Detail: When it came to details, Louis XIV spared no expense.
 Decadent ceiling moldings, chandeliers in trios, fountains, even life size statues of the king himself are featured on his properties.

 - Symmetry: Inside and outside, symmetry is evident throughout all of Louis XIV’s architecture.

 Elements of this style had the intention to celebrate the king’s military success, majesty, and cultural achievements.

 A lover of moldings, king Louis Quatorze had custom moldings installed that varied from classically simple to orantely complex.
 Some of his moldings would have looked fine in a normal residential home, and some could only have ever been installed in a palace.

 He treated moldings like any other part of architecture, and saw it as a space where he could both honor traditional styling and create one-of-a-kind decadent styling never seen before.

-The moldings used in work of this style tend to be eclectic and include simple classical shapes along with robust, bulbous and fluid forms, foliage, ornamented mouldings and often a profuse use of color and extensive gilding.
+Common characteristics of Louis XIV style moldings include classical shapes with robust, bulbous and fluid forms, and often a profuse use of color and extensive gilding.